 Unfortunately, conventional straws are plastic.
 The plastic comes from fossil fuels which are a non-renewable resource with limited.
 The supplies are not only limited but found in only some parts of the world.
 Eventually, the resources will get depleted.
 It is important that we start switching to alternatives to petroleum-based plastic to produce sustainable and biodegradable straws and other bio-plastic products.

 Hemp straws come from 100% organic material.
 As such, it takes less than six months to decompose fully.
 This means that even if dumping of hemp straws into the oceans will still happen (we hope it won’t), there won’t be a sign of it in less than a year’s time.
 This is why hemp straws are a good alternative to conventional straws.

-On the other hand, conventional straws are made from a non-biodegradable and mostly non-recyclable material since they are petroleum-based products.
+On the other hand, conventional straws are made from non-biodegradable and mostly non-recyclable material since they are petroleum-based products.
 Plastic straws contain polypropylene which takes centuries to decompose.
 Polypropylene is also not easy to recycle.
-It is quite unfortunate that plastic straws fid their way into marine eco-systems which is an environmental hazard.
+It is quite unfortunate that plastic straws find their way into marine eco-systems which is an environmental hazard.

-Plastic straws account for land, beach, and oceans pollution because there is no proper way to discard them.
+Plastic straws account for land, beach, and ocean pollution because there is no proper way to discard them.
 They end up choking marine wildlife because they breakdown into very small pieces but they don’t decompose.
 Marine wildlife also ends up ingesting the small pieces of plastic.
 The result is poor marine health.

 5. Industrial Hemp Farming Reverses The Effects Of Global Warming